Biden's vow of affordable internet for all is threatened by the looming expiration of subsidies

 “We want to try to keep this program alive, and I still think the chance to do that is still there,” Cooper said.

-Harjai is a corps member for The Associated Press/Report for America Statehouse News Initiative.
+Harjai reported from Los Angeles and is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.